 As a primarily self-taught painter, Box began her artistic journey at a young age with drumming and drama as her creative outlets.
 After studying Theatre Arts in college, Box found she was desperately craving colour and wanting to get her hands dirty, so she began experimenting with paint whenever possible.
 Artistic endeavors took second stage over the next few years as Box was focused on family life and rearing two fantastic kids.
-In 2010 Box and her family relocated to Vancouver, and with the painting bug now deeply rooted, she participated in a few abstract painting workshops at Emily Carr University of Art and Design.
+In 2010 Box and her family relocated to Vancouver, and with the painting bug now deeply rooted, she participated in several abstract painting workshops at Emily Carr University of Art and Design.
 This was the catalyst that solidified the decision to make painting and mark making a full-time reality.
-Now years later, after much joyful paint splashing and style discovery, Box creates large, abstract works of art exhibiting with galleries in Vancouver BC, Portland OR, Brooklyn NY, and Ventura CA. As well as a smattering of online exhibitions.
-As a result, Box has artwork in personal collections around Canada and the United States, including work displayed with the Vancouver General Hospital (VGH) and University of British Columbia (UBC) Hospital Foundation.
+Flashforward eleven years and Box, (after much paint splashing and exploration of personal expression), is back in Alberta, and happily creates large, abstract works of art exhibiting with galleries in Vancouver BC, Portland OR, Brooklyn NY, and Ventura CA. as well as a smattering of online exhibitions.
+Box now has artwork in personal and corporate collections around Canada and the United States, including work displayed with the Vancouver General Hospital (VGH) and University of British Columbia (UBC) Hospital Foundation.

 Box is represented by Gibson Fine Art (Calgary, AB), Soul Gallery Inc. (Winnipeg, MB), Empty Wall (Vancouver, BC) and Gallery Merrick (Nanaimo, BC).
 Box also rents a selection of artwork for film and television through Aion Gallery ( Burnaby, BC) and the North Vancouver Arts Council ( North Vancouver BC.)